Ozempic for weight loss

 Q. HOW MUCH DOES THE MEDICATION COST?

-A. The average daily cost of Ozempic or Wegovy at a commercial pharmacy is around $900 to $1,350 per month.
+A. The average monthly cost of Ozempic or Wegovy at a commercial pharmacy is around $935.
 (It is difficult to get insurance to cover the cost of this medication for weight loss.)
+The average monthly cost of Mounjaro at a commercial pharmacy is around $1,000 to $1,300 per month.

-Q. IS THIS MEDICATION APPROVED BY THE FDA?
+Q. IS Ozempic or Wegovy APPROVED BY THE FDA?

-A. Most insurance companies will not cover Wegovy for weight loss.
+A. Most insurance companies do not have great coverage for these medications for weight loss.
+If you have Type 2 Diabetes, your chances of getting coverage for Ozempic are slightly higher.
 If a patient has Type 2 Diabetes, they generally need to fail other diabetes medications before being covered for Ozempic.

 Q. WHAT ARE THE MOST COMMON SIDE EFFECTS?